cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 <HighlightBox type="tip">

 It helps to have the concepts very clear in mind when working hands-on with the Cosmos SDK.
 Need a refresher?
-Dive right into the [section on Accounts in the Main Concepts chapter](../04-accounts.md).
+Dive right into the [section on _Accounts_ in the _Main Concepts_ chapter](../04-accounts.md).

 </HighlightBox>

 You can also inspect your keys.
-These are held in the backend keyring, which, by default, is that of the operating system:
+These are held in the backend keyring, which by default is that of the operating system:

 ```bash
 $ ./simd keys list